Our Rating: 9.5/10

 Like other premium gaming chairs, the Titan’s price tag will likely force some users to consider other options

-UPDATE: How is the Secretlab Titan Holding Up After Eight Months?
+UPDATE: How is the Secretlab Titan Holding Up After A YEAR?

 Hey everyone, I hope all is well with you.
 Today, I wanted to come back around and give you a quick update on my experience sitting in the Secretlab Titan gaming chair.

-I’ve been sitting in my Secretlab Titan now for over eight months and that has given me a little bit more perspective on the kind of quality it offers than when I first reviewed it.
+I’ve been sitting in my Secretlab Titan now for over a year and that has given me a little bit more perspective on the kind of quality it offers than when I first reviewed it.

 On my original review, people have asked me how the PU leather is holding up, if the material on the arm wrests is still intact, and if I still like sitting in the Titan.
 And, not to mention, Secretlab has released some different options on the Titan in that time span, and so I figured I’d give you an update on how the chair is holding up as well as the different options that are available on it now.